mjoras/SCONE-PROTOCL/documents/charter.md

 In the context of this charter, a "network device" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets.

+## Open Issues for Investigation

+The working group will investigate and determine the necessity of a "client conformance signaling" mechanism, that  allows clients to signal their receipt of the application limits and ability to conform to them, including impact to user privacy.
+This investigation will inform the decision on whether to include such a mechanism in the protocol.

 ## Goals

 This work will define a way for an application to:

-1. Signal their ability to receive application limits for UDP 5-tuples from network elements.

-2. Receive notifications from network elements about the application limits for both upstream and downstream traffic.
+1. Receive notifications from network elements about the application limits for both upstream and downstream traffic.

-3. Allow network elements to update the application limit as needed.
+2. Allow network elements to update the application limit as needed.

+3. If deemed necessary, a client conformance signaling mechanism to allow clients to signal their receipt of application limits and ability to conform to them.

 The application limit serves as a guideline to enhance user experience and represents the maximum bitrate manageable by a single network